 - Do you celebrate certain holidays?
 Are these holidays you would want to celebrate during study away?

-NYU Madrid's IDBE Council is an action-oriented body comprised of members of the NYU Madrid community.
-The primary purpose of this council is to advance diversity and inclusion efforts at NYU Madrid.
+NYU Accra’s DEI Council is an action-oriented body comprised of members of the NYU Accra community.
+The primary purpose of this council is to advance diversity and inclusion efforts at NYU Accra.

-NYU Madrid, several semesters ago, created a space for conversation regarding salient social issues.
-Students have the opportunity to lead a convening on issues related to diversity, equity, and inclusion.
+NYU Accra has a student conversation series.
+Students, on a bi-weekly basis have the opportunity to lead a convening on issues related to diversity, equity, and inclusion.
 These meetings have been attended by both faculty and staff.